2019-2020 Creative Thought Forum Series Addresses the Future of Work

 James A. Little Theater // 1060 Cerrillos Road // Santa Fe

 Lecture: Thursday, March 26, 2020 // 6:30 p.m. – 7:30 p.m.

 Salon: Friday, March 27, 2020 // 10:00 a.m. – 12:00 p.m.

 Glenn Shepard is the ethnology curator at the Goeldi Museum in Belém do Pará, Brazil.
 Shepard, an ethnobotanist and anthropologist, presents on work by Kayapo communities who use their warrior image and outside power symbols to combat—via film and new media approaches—the rise of mining and logging projects on Indigenous lands.

-This lecture is sponsored by Santa Fe Dining and First National Bank.
+This lecture is sponsored by Shiprock Santa Fe, Santa Fe Dining, Daniels Insurance, and First National 1870.